 Buildings and walkways around the city are illuminated with various light sculptures, installations and image projections, as well as interactive stations that passer-by’s can engage with.

-The historic Rocks area, Circular Quay, the Opera House, Darling Harbour, the City and surrounds host the displays and become integrated into colourful art works around the streets.
+The historic Rocks area, Circular Quay, the Sydney Opera House, Darling Harbour, the City and surrounds host the displays and become integrated into colourful art works around the streets.
 Each year the displays and images are unique creations, providing a fresh experience every time.
 This year, in 2018, Sydney celebrates the 10th anniversary of the festival, which has grown annually with increasing popularity.

 Using public transport is the best way to see the festival if you are travelling into the city, as major road closures occur starting at 6 pm each night as the lights are turned on, with most displays active from 6 pm to 11 pm.
 The streets come alive with food stalls, and markets to accompany the light and music shows, while a steady stream of people flow through the illuminated events, sustained by exotic street food.
 Infusing buoyancy into every step is the novelty of experiencing an outdoor art gallery made of light, which comes to life after dark.